Buyer Persona Guide

 Budget-conscious, but prioritizes quality, fit, and functionality.
 Needs easy delivery and on-time installation.

 Risk of spec rejection due to lack of certifications, unclear dimensions, or integration issues.
-Needs full tech documentation and long-term product availability.

 of architects rely on the internet as a top information source.